 Although we can’t disregard the convenience of online stores, actually being able to look at the tank is a huge advantage.

-A 30 gallon tank is an intermediate tank which provides you with a little more space to experiment.
+A 30-gallon tank is an intermediate tank that provides you with a little more space to experiment.

 Have you considered aquascaping?
-This is a great opportunity for beginners to expand their knowledge and get new experience.
+This is a great opportunity for beginners to expand their knowledge and get new experiences.

 If you are looking for a new tank to buy, this might be just what you are looking for!